-- no submission deadlines will be granted beyond 15 September; - it will only be possible to extend submission deadlines by a maximum of 4 weeks at a time providing sufficient justification explaining the need for the extension is given; - a statutory recommendation will be issued to all financially active non-responding authorities that fail to submit their documents by 15 September.
-Statutory recommendations for nonresponse are charged at the standard fee rate depending on the authority's expenditure banding and hence give rise to a minimum additional fee of £200 plus VAT. - IMPORTANT: If a financially active smaller authority is issued with a statutory recommendation (and/or a public interest report) for 2021/22 it will not be able to claim exemption from a limited assurance review for 2022/23, regardless of whether it meets all other criteria.
+- no submission deadlines will be granted beyond 31 July 2023; - it will only be possible to extend submission deadlines by a maximum of 4 weeks to 31 July 2023 providing sufficient justification explaining the exceptional need for the extension is given; - a statutory recommendation will be issued to all financially active non-responding authorities that fail to submit their documents by 15 September.
+Statutory recommendations for non-response are charged at the standard fee rate depending on the authority's expenditure banding and hence give rise to a minimum additional fee of £210 plus VAT. - IMPORTANT: If a financially active smaller authority is issued with a statutory recommendation (and/or a public interest report) for 2022/23 it will not be able to claim exemption from a limited assurance review for 2023/24, regardless of whether it meets all other criteria.